-POICY IMPACT CENTER RESEARCH FOR ACTION AND OUTCOMES
+POICY IMPACT CENTER

-- 5. Parents' resident status with the child was determined by merging in the parent location variables (momloc, momloc2, poploc, poploc2), as determined by the University of Minnesota's IPUMS USA and available in the single year 2021 IPUMS ACS data file, with the 2021 ACS 1-Year PUMS data file.
-The IPUMS familial interrelationship variables were used in the identification of resident parents as they allow for the identification and inclusion of both cohabiting and same sex couples. - 6.
-Race/ethnic groups were calculated using the Hispanic origin and race variables provided in the ACS.
-From these two variables, four mutually exclusive race/ethnic groups were created: White, non-Hispanic; Black, non-Hispanic; Hispanic; and Other.
+- 6. Race/ethnic groups were calculated using the Hispanic origin and race variables provided in the ACS.
+From these two variables, four mutually exclusive race/ethnic groups were created: White, non-Hispanic; Black, non-Hispanic; Hispanic; and Other, non-Hispanic.
 The "Other" category includes those who identified as "American Indian alone," "Alaskan Native alone," "American Indian and Alaskan Native tribes specified," "Asian alone," "Native Hawaiian and other Pacific Islander alone," "Some other race alone," or "2+ major race groups." - 7.
-All estimates were calculated in Stata 17 using both ACS person-level weights, to provide national and state representative estimates, and replicate weights to appropriately adjust standard errors to account for any sampling bias. - 8.
+All estimates were calculated in Stata 18 using both ACS person-level weights, to provide national and state representative estimates, and replicate weights to appropriately adjust standard errors to account for any sampling bias. - 8.
 The US Census Bureau recommends using a 90% confidence interval for evaluating the accuracy of estimates using ACS data. - 9.
-Twelve states had estimates with confidence interval widths that were larger than the recommended 10% margin of error in 2021.
-Alaska, Delaware, the District of Columbia, Hawaii, Maine, Montana, New Hampshire, Rhode Island, South Dakota, Vermont, West Virginia, and Wyoming had out of range intervals ranging from 10.1% to 18.2%.
+Eleven states had estimates with confidence interval widths that were larger than the recommended 10% margin of error in 2023.
+Alaska, Delaware, the District of Columbia, Montana, New Hampshire, North Dakota, Rhode Island, South Dakota, Vermont, West Virginia, and Wyoming had out of range intervals ranging from 10.2% to 15.2%.